Bayverstech History, Family Crest & Coats of Arms

 Bayverstech is a name that first reached England following the Norman Conquest of 1066.
 The Bayverstech family lived in Wiltshire where they held a family seat from the 11th century.
 The family takes its name from a place called Baverstock in this area.

 The surname Bayverstech was first found in Wiltshire at Baverstock, a small village and former civil parish.
 Conjecturally they were Lords of the manor of Baverstock, originally Babestoche, which was held at the time of the taking of the Domesday Book Survey in 1086, by the Abbess of Wilton.

 Early History of the Bayverstech family

-Another 169 words (12 lines of text) are included under the topic Early Bayverstech History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bayverstech research.
+Another 53 words (4 lines of text) are included under the topic Early Bayverstech History in all our PDF Extended History products and printed products wherever possible.

 Bayverstech Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Bayverstech are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Bayverstech include Baverstocke, Baverstock, Baverstoke, Bayverstock, Beaverstock, Beaverstocke and many more.